Vinyl, Fibrex and Wood Windows

-Washington Energy Services takes the philosophy of quality over quantity when it comes to your window installation.
-We apply the nail-fin application because it allows us to use the nail fins on the sides of the windows to push flat against the house for extra support while serving as a moisture vapor barrier.
+Washington Energy Services believes in quality over quantity when it comes to your window installation.
+We apply the nail-fin application because it provides extra support and serves as a moisture vapor barrier.

-Short cuts taken by other window replacement companies will often cut the nail fins off.
-Doing so pushes the frame in the pocket.
-This forces them to go inside the house to screw at a diagonal through the frame in order to secure it.
+Short cuts taken by other window replacement companies include cutting off the nail fins.
+Doing so pushes the frame in the pocket, forcing them to go inside the house to screw at a diagonal through the frame in order to secure it.
 This compromises the structure and weakens the frame.
 Be cautious of companies that advertise a fast installation.

 Keeping it in the House

 We do not use subcontractors to install your windows.
-Your lovely new windows will be professionally replaced by employees of Washington Energy Services.
-We only hire the best employees who must be licensed, bonded and drug tested.
-We believe in continuous training to ensure high standards and quality window replacements.
+Your windows will be professionally installed by Washington Energy Services employees only.

 Traveling Safely to Your Home